 Unlike some industries, you don’t necessarily need a qualification or licence to become an Instructional Designer.

-However, in order to develop effective learning programs, you should have a strong understanding of the key elements and theory that underpin the instructional design process.
+However, in order to develop effective learning programs, you should have a strong understanding of the key elements and theories that underpin the instructional design process.
 These include how to conduct a learning needs analysis (LNA), adult learning principles, and assessment strategies.
 (Learn more here.)

 An ID course will help you to develop this knowledge and understanding.